 The early years of MROC’s educational Opera Outreach thrust involved touring with young professional singers between regional elementary schools to perform such children’s classics as Chanticleer or Jack and the Beanstalk.
 Students in Illinois and Missouri also had great introductions to snippets of masterpieces with Mini Magic Flute and Alice in Opera Land.
 In recent years, John Wood Community College welcomed elementary students and home schoolers as they did the traveling to campus for MROC performances of modern works such as Sid the Serpent and Noye’s Fludde.

-In March of 2016, MROC expanded its educational outreach to mirror more closely the vision of the Company’s founding mission by providing excellent children’s opera performance using fine regional college musicians along with young professional singers.
-The production of How Nanita Learned to Make Flan saw the first collaboration between Culver-Stockton College, John Wood Community College, and Quincy University that will define MROC Outreach in the future.
+In March of 2016, MROC expanded its educational efforts to mirror more closely the second thrust of the Company’s founding mission vision.
+Along with providing young professional singers performance experience through Opera Outreach, MROC could expand the possibilities for excellent children’s opera to schools by providing performance opportunities to fine regional college musicians as well.
+The 2016 production of How Nanita Learned to Make Flan saw the first collaboration between Culver-Stockton College, John Wood Community College, and Quincy University in the regional cooperative consortium that will define MROC Outreach into the future.

-June 9 & 10 MROC will present Carmen in the Mary Ellen Orr Auditorium at John Wood Community College.
-This beloved opera will be presented in English with a full cast and orchestra.
-Memberships and sponsorships from corporations and individuals are being sought by MROC to help with the costs associated in putting together both opera productions.
+Memberships and sponsorships from corporations and individuals are being sought by MROC to help with the costs associated in putting together our educational and opera productions.